A British developer currently based in London.

 One of my favorite quotes is from Carl Friedrich Gauss: "It is not knowledge, but the act of learning which grants the greatest enjoyment.
 When I have clarified and exhausted a subject, then I turn away from it, in order to go into darkness again ..."
 This is why I love Computer Science, especially software development: I'm constantly learning.
 There are so many fascinating areas to explore.
 For me, it is an amazing source of enjoyment.

 I'm a full stack developer.
 I really enjoy writing code in Python, I co-organized the Beijing Python meetup for a couple of years and it's going stronger than ever.
-I am co-author to an online course on Testing and Monitoring Machine Learning Model Deployments.
-Students (more than 15k) really like it.
-I'm biased, but I think it fills an important gap in educational resources for intermediate/advanced engineers and data scientists.
+I am a technical online course creator with more than 30k students.
+Here are some of my courses.
+I'm biased, but I think my courses fill an important gap in educational resources by focusing on intermediate/advanced engineers and data scientists.

 In my current and previous roles I've spent time working on machine learning and AI engineering.
 This interest was originally born of some of my personal projects such as a prototype wearable for martial artists which allowed me to develop my understanding of scikit-learn and the scientific Python stack.